 2. Promoters

 The organisers “officially” set the ticket prices, but they also swallow the loss if the event doesn’t generate enough ticket sales to cover all the expenses.
 They don’t only pay for the players and venue, but everything from ideation to production.
-There are countless unsung heroes in the industry who take care of stage, audio, visual, video, logistics and transportation, public safety, online and offline marketing and promotions, crisis management… even liaison has a time cost.
+There are countless unsung heroes in the industry who take care of the stage, audio, visual, video, logistics and transportation, public safety, online and offline marketing and promotions, crisis management… even liaison has a time cost.

-3. Venue
+3. Venues

 4. Ticketing Companies